Swinburne University of Technology

 At the completion of the Master of Business Administration, graduates will be able to:

-- Apply coherent and advanced knowledge of business concepts in diverse contexts and applications using critical thinking.
+- Apply coherent and advanced knowledge of business concepts in diverse contexts and applications using critical thinking

-- Apply problem-solving, design and decision-making methodologies to identify and provide innovative solutions to complex problems with intellectual independence.
+- Apply problem solving, design and decision making methodologies to identify and provide innovative solutions to complex problems with intellectual independence

-- Communicate proficiently in professional practice to a variety of audiences, function as an effective member or leader of a team and use advanced tools and practices of business within project work.
+- Communicate proficiently in professional practice to a variety of audiences, function as an effective member or leader of a team, and use advanced tools and practices of business within project work

-- Reflect on and take responsibility for learning and self-management processes.
+- Reflect on, and take responsibility for, learning and self-management processes

-- Apply knowledge of research principles and methods to plan and execute a piece of research with some independence.
+- Apply knowledge of research principles and methods to plan and execute a piece of research with some independence

 Career outcomes

-- Middle manager to top manager
+- Middle to senior manager

-- Manager in both manufacturing and service firms
+- Manager in manufacturing or service organisations

-- Intrapreneur/entrepreneur
+- Entrepreneur

 - Expatriate manager